 (7 points) Carefully interpret the estimated coefficient you obtained on the price variable in Step VII.
 Did the coefficient change in the direction you’d have expected based on your analysis in Step IV?
 Can you use the t-statistics, p-values, and confidence intervals obtained in the Step VII regression to do statistical inference?
 Explain your answer.
 Sp9b

+We expect a -.946% change in quantity consumed following a 1% change in price, holding all else constant.
+This coefficient is smaller relative to the initial OLS estimate (-.563%), indicating a positive bias on the OLS estimate.

+The t-statistics, p-values, or confidence intervals obtained in Step VII cannot be used for statistical inference because the second stage in 2SLS uses fitted values of the endogenous variables, so the standard errors are larger and cannot accurately reflect the variance in the true values of the endogenous variable.
+Because the t-statistic, and thus p-value and CI, use the SEs, we cannot conduct statistical inference.

 Step IX

 (6 points) Now estimate the demand function from Step II with STATA’s instrumental variables estimation routine using the two sea_conditions dummy variables as instruments for Lnprice.
 Include the output in your report.
 Use the degrees of freedom adjustment Studenmund uses.
 Sp9b